Benefits Eligibility and Dependent Information

 - Please refer to policy HR 37, Grant-In-Aid for Dependents for full policy language

-Outside Open Enrollment, a dependent can be added or removed only if the employee experiences an IRS-defined life event changes.
+Outside Open Enrollment, employee coverage or dependent coverage can be added only if the employee experiences an IRS qualifying life event changes.
 Changes must be made in Workday via the WorkLion portal within 31 days of the date of the life event change.
 After that time, the employee must wait until the next Open Enrollment.
+The effective date of a coverage change based on an IRS qualifying life event change will be the date that the life event occurred (for example, if a child is born on September 15, the effective date of coverage will be September 15).

 The following is a summarized list of IRS-defined life event changes: